The Badur Foundation

 - Master's in Human Geography

-- Experience in environmental organizations
+- Experience in environmental organisations

 Judit Koppány (Country Manager, Hungary)